Intermediate/Advanced Watercolor with Kay Stauffer

 Cabin Fever Book Club

 Our Cabin Fever Book Club is truly a reason to look forward to the colder months.
-Meetings are usually hosted on the second Thursday of each month from November through March.
+Meetings are usually hosted on the second Thursday of each month from November through March at 10:00 am.
 The book club convenes each meeting with a potluck brunch before moving into a lively discussion of the book of the month.
-2017-18 season books and meeting dates below.
+The 2018-19 season books and meeting dates are listed below.